awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-security-general.md

 For more information about IAM users and roles, see [Identities \(Users, Groups, and Roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the IAM User Guide\.

-To learn more about using IAM with Amazon SageMaker, see [Identity and Access Management for Amazon SageMaker](security-iam.md)\.
+To learn more about using IAM with SageMaker, see [Identity and Access Management for Amazon SageMaker](security-iam.md)\.

 **Topics**
 + [Assign IAM Permissions to Use Ground Truth](sms-security-permission.md)